Deepak1327/RISC-V-SOC-Tapeout/docs/task1_summary.md

 # Task-1: GitHub Repo Setup & Video Summary

-Created the GitHUb repository with the help of chatGPT. followed the instructions and command such as:- clone add commit push
 # Video Summary:-
 Discussed abot GCC:- GNU Compiler COllection Understand the term "Silicon Proven" and it's importance.